Rob Wheeler thinks about... Misfortune

 Many people balk at the idea that a third-party's judgement (such as the biographer's) can override or somehow negate the subjective judgement of the person themselves.
 After all, what right have I got to gainsay your claim that you are happy?
 Surely you are the ultimate authority on your own happiness?
 However, if we insist that a misfortune is only a misfortune if you experience it then we have to conclude that Alan has done John no harm.
 Furthermore, any betrayal, gossip, infidelity or theft that remains undiscovered is never wrong in itself.
 It only becomes wrong when it is discovered and the resultant distress is experienced; what renders something wrong is only consequent bad experiences.

 This would put a colleague who learnt about Alan's deceit in a paradoxical position.
 If he informs John about the loss of the job opportunity, John will feel anger and disappointment and so the colleague automatically will come to share responsibility with Alan for causing a harm to John!
 Without his action John will not have suffered anger and disappointment.
-This clearly goes against our common sense beliefs about harms for we usually praise people who bring injustices to light - not blame them for causing distress - even though their actions may lead to the experience of distress.
-If John discovers the wrong done to him by Alan through his colleague's information then the distress he experiences will be as a result of what Alan did - not as a result of he colleague bringing it to light.
+This clearly goes against our common-sense beliefs about harms for we usually praise people who bring injustices to light - not blame them for causing distress - even though their actions may lead to the experience of distress.
+If John discovers the wrong done to him by Alan through his colleague's information then the distress he experiences will be as a result of what Alan did - not as a result of his colleague bringing it to light.
 The colleague cannot share the blame of the harm just for making John aware of it.
 In addition, the law does not treat the wrongness of a crime as consisting in the distressing awareness of it.
 If a fraud was committed two months ago it was wrong then - not just when I discover and report it.

 I think the problem of our contradictory intuitions lies in what appears to be a conflict between two opposing viewpoints.
 On the one hand we have the first-person viewpoint of John ("I am happy and contented") and the third-person viewpoint of the biographer ("John has suffered and so is unhappy").
 It seems illegitimate for someone to make such a judgement in the face of an authoritative judgement made by a person about their own state of mind.